geekette828/sun-haven-parser/README.md

 Reviews the wiki and looks for itemname.png, anything missing itemname.png it puts in a list.
 The script then looks up the icon GUID to produce the image name.
 The overall output is a file that has missing images, and what their associated image name in the texture2D file is.

 pywikibot_imageUploader.py --<br>
-This python module well take the outputs from `pywikibot_missingImageCheck.py` and will grab associated images from the texture2D folder to automatically upload a scaled version to the wiki, with the correct naming convention and copywrite template.
+This python script takes the outputs from `pywikibot_missingImageCheck.py` and grabs associated images from the texture2D folder to automatically upload a scaled version to the wiki, with the correct naming convention and copywrite template.
 It generates a list of files it could not find in the folder, for additional manual work.

+pywikibot_updatePetImages.py -- <br>
+THis python script pulls a list of pages that are both `Pets` and `DLC`, then associates specific cateogories for those file images, so they show up in various DPL queries on the wiki.

 # Using the Parser
 ## Getting the Assets